 By Mike Barnard & Don Gutzmer

-WEST SYSTEM® epoxy has long been a popular choice for clear coating table tops.
-It works great as a buildup coat and a moisture barrier.
+WEST SYSTEM® Epoxy has long been a popular choice for clear coating tabletops, and for these applications, you’ll want a bubble-free epoxy coating.
+Epoxy works great as a buildup coat and a moisture barrier.
 It also showcases the beauty of wood grain and fiber weaves.
-Formulated with boat building in mind, WEST SYSTEM epoxy is not intended as a final finish coating.
+Formulated with boat building in mind, WEST SYSTEM Epoxy is not intended as a final finish coating.
 You may find it a bit more difficult to achieve a perfect surface with epoxy than with a coating formulated specifically for final finishing, such as varnish.
+Here’s how to make sure your epoxy coating is bubble-free.

 However, WEST SYSTEM offers some distinct advantages.
 It builds up quickly: a single coat of 105 Epoxy Resin® with 207 Special Clear Hardener® offers about four times the thickness of a typical coat of polyurethane varnish.
 WEST SYSTEM epoxy is also an excellent moisture barrier, stabilizing the surface so your final finish coat will look beautiful longer.

-When coating a surface that will be used outdoors, it’s important to put a UV resistant clear coating over the epoxy.
-While 207 Special Clear Hardener contains a good UV inhibitor, it will still need an additional UV resistant coats to withstand the degrading effects of sunlight on epoxy.
+When coating a surface that will be used outdoors, it’s important to put a UV-resistant clear coating over the epoxy.
+While 207 Special Clear Hardener contains a good UV inhibitor, it will still need additional UV-resistant coats to withstand the degrading effects of sunlight on epoxy.

-Since you will need to sand down the epoxied surface and coat the epoxy with varnish, getting a perfect epoxy coating isn’t necessary.
-But the better shape it’s in, the more easily you will achieve a beautiful finish.
+Since you will need to sand down the epoxied surface and coat the epoxy with varnish, getting a perfect coating isn’t strictly necessary.
+But the better shape it’s in, the more easily you will achieve a beautiful, bubble-free finish.
 The key is creating the smoothest, flattest epoxy surface possible.
 This will save you a lot of sanding later.

 Last summer here at the Gougeon shop, we laminated a 35-year-old conference table with carbon fiber and WEST SYSTEM 105/207.
-We experimented with different methods of achieving a smooth, even coat to reduce the need for sanding prior to the final finish coating.
+We experimented with different methods of achieving a smooth, even, bubble-free epoxy coat to reduce the need for sanding prior to the final finish coating.
+(Editor’s note: 10 years after this article was written, that carbon-fiber conference table still looks terrific.)

 Prepare the surface